cigonzalez2/Data-Mining/README.md

 # Data-Mining

-Here are the homeworks of the Data Mining course with Python.
+Here are the homework's of the Data Mining course with Python.
 (Written in Spanish)